NVIDIA/aistore/docs/s3compat.md

 The endpoint consists of the cluster's gateway hostname and its port followed by `/s3`.

-> AIS clusters usually run multiple gateways all of which is equivalent in terms of providing access (to their respective clusters).
+> AIS clusters usually run multiple gateways all of which are equivalent in terms of providing access (to their respective clusters).

 For example: given IP = `10.10.0.1` and AIS gateway service port `51080`, AIS endpoint would be `10.10.0.1:51080/s3`: